 Let’s look at each of these rules as it applies to a freelance business:

 - QBI, from the IRS’s standpoint, is equal to the income you derive from your pass-through business minus any net capital gains or short-term capital losses.
-(A pass-through business is one in which the business income is reported and taxed on the owner’s individual tax return without first being taxed at the business level.)
+(A pass-through business is one in which the business income is reported and taxed only on the owner’s individual tax return without first being taxed at the business level.)
 In addition, QBI does not include pass-through income from W-2 wages received from an S-corporation or from the guaranteed payments received from a partnership.

 The amount you can deduct is also subject to caps of either 50% of the wages your business pays its employees or 25% of wages plus 2.5% of the basis of the business’s qualified property — whichever is higher.
 These calculations must be compared to the 20% of your QBI; then you may deduct whichever amount is less.
 This limit also phases in over the same $321,400 and $421,400 taxable income range for joint filers.

 - The income-based limitation applies to non-corporate taxpayers who exceed the $321,400 income threshold.
 If you own a personal service business (called a specified service business), the amount of your QBI is phased-out on a pro-rated basis when your total taxable income hits $421,400.
 At this income level and above, you no longer qualify for the benefit of the 20% deduction.
 Businesses that are not specific service businesses are still eligible for the deduction.